vinitshahdeo/openapi-url-resolver/README.md

 **openapi-url-resolver** is a **lightweight** NPM package that provides a simple and efficient way to resolve server URLs from OpenAPI specifications.
 It also removes protocols from the resolved URLs and allows you to **easily extract host information from OpenAPI definitions**.
 This package is ideal for developers working with APIs that conform to the [OpenAPI 3.x specification](https://swagger.io/specification/) and need to extract [server information](https://spec.openapis.org/oas/v3.1.0#server-object) to make API calls.

+### Features:

+- 🚀 **Lightweight** module with only 965 bytes in size
+- 🎉 **Zero dependencies**, making it easy to install and use in your projects
+- 🔍 Efficient and simple way to resolve [server URLs](https://spec.openapis.org/oas/v3.1.0#server-object) from OpenAPI specifications

 ## 📦 Installation

 You can install `openapi-url-resolver` via [NPM](https://www.npmjs.com/package/openapi-url-resolver):